bsorrentino/confluence-site-publisher/README.md

-# confluence-publishing-cli
+# confluence-publisher

-Publish documentation directly to confluence allowing to keep in-sync local and remote documentation
+CLI for publish directly to confluence allowing to keep in-sync local and remote documentation